plgd-dev/doc/content/en/developer-guide/advanced-security.md

 }
 ```

-After that, if you call authorize endpoint to obtain authorization code for a device with query parameter `deviceId=<device id>`,
+After that, if you call authorize endpoint to obtain authorization code for a device with query parameter `device_id=<deviceId>`,
 and the device makes sign up with that code, the returned JWT access token will contain deviceId claim like `https://<YOUR_DOMAIN>/deviceId: <deviceId>`.

 For validation of device ID claim by coap-gateway the `api.coap.authorization.deviceIdClaim` must be set to `https://<YOUR_DOMAIN>/deviceId`.